charrismatic/mandown/README.md

  - man2md convert man page to markdown
  - man2html convert man page to html

 These are used individually by mandown.
-Converting the man pages takes several steps.
+Converting the man pages to md takes multiple steps.
+This also allows the user to call the functions separately for more customizable uses.

-The man to html process uses only Linux packages (see Groff/Troff).
-Converting the html formatted  man page to markdown is done in Node.js.
-There is an option to render the markdown back to its clean presentation from node, however this will look similar to the original presentation of the man page.
+The man-to-html process uses the default (linux) packages used by the man command to build manpages from the original sourece (see Groff/Troff).

+Converting the man page html To markdown is done in Node.js.
+The original package used for converting is Turndown.js but has been forked to use JSDOM to provide a browserless dom parser.

+In addition to converting the man page to markdown you may also render the markdown directly in the terminal (in a addition to output to file) using a plugin for the 'Marked' markdown package.

 ### REQUIRES: